Delicious gluten free chicken enchiladas with green sauce—just six ingredients.

 1 white onion, diced

-1 large can green chile enchilada sauce (La Victoria brand is gluten-free)
+1 large can gluten-free green enchilada sauce (La Victoria brand is a good gluten-free enchilada sauce)

 1 16 oz block monterey jack cheese, grated